Loading

 How long do Lexus TPMS sensors last?

-• Maintenance Practices: Regular tire rotations and proper tire maintenance can help extend the life of TPMS sensors.
+• Maintenance: Regular tire rotations, wheel alignments, and other maintenance practices can help extend the lifespan of TPMS sensors.

 Is it expensive to replace TPMS sensor?